|

 X-Event 0

-convention of spectacular evening is maintained but the show is absent.
+evening is maintained but the show is absent.
+This strategy of substitution

-dimensions of the formats and structures in live art.
-In a theater
+points out the political and social dimensions of the formats and structures in

-deprived of its essential, the emphasizing of the presence and the
+live art.
+In a theater deprived of its essential, the emphasizing of the

-economy, the motivations of their expectations as well as the concept
+the human economy, the motivations of their expectations as well as the concept

 of consumption in a cultural frame.